erevos-13/app_php/README.md

 ## Contributing

-I will happy is some one would like to Contribute.
+I will happy if some one would like to Contribute.